bgelens/bgelens.github.io/_posts/2019-08-21-azuredevops-container-instance.md

 ENTRYPOINT [ "/bin/bash", "-c", "./config.sh --unattended --replace && ./run.sh" ]
 ```

 As you can see, I preselected some things to install like the Az modules, Pester and PSScriptAnalyzer.
+Also, the dotnet sdk is installed in case you need it (e.g. deploy Azure Functions).
 Now to build the image:

 ```sh
 docker build --force-rm -t azd-ubuntu1804-pwsh6.2.0 -f Linux.Dockerfile .